Phenols

-In organic chemistry, phenols, sometimes called phenolics, are a class of chemical compounds consisting of one or more hydroxyl groups (−OH) bonded directly to an aromatic hydrocarbon group.
+In organic chemistry, phenols, sometimes called phenolics, are a class of chemical compounds consisting of one or more hydroxyl groups (−O H) bonded directly to an aromatic hydrocarbon group.
 The simplest is phenol, C_{6}H_{5}OH.
 Phenolic compounds are classified as simple phenols or polyphenols based on the number of phenol units in the molecule.

 Phenols are both synthesized industrially and produced by plants and microorganisms.

 Properties

 Acidity

 Phenols are more acidic than typical alcohols.
 The acidity of the hydroxyl group in phenols is commonly intermediate between that of aliphatic alcohols and carboxylic acids (their pKa is usually between 10 and 12).
-Deprotonation of a phenol forms a corresponding negative phenolate ion or phenoxide ion, and the corresponding salts are called phenolates or phenoxides (aryloxides according to the IUPAC Gold Book).
+Deprotonation of a phenol forms a corresponding negative phenolate ion or phenoxide ion, and the corresponding salts are called phenolates or phenoxides (aryloxides, according to the IUPAC Gold Book).

 Condensation with aldehydes and ketones

-Phenols are susceptible to Electrophilic aromatic substitutions.
+Phenols are susceptible to electrophilic aromatic substitutions.
 Condensation with formaldehyde gives resinous materials, famously Bakelite.

 Another industrial-scale electrophilic aromatic substitution is the production of bisphenol A, which is produced by the condensation with acetone.